Originally published November 2017.

 We stay pretty busy during the school year and over the summer.
 But my most favorite season to make plans for is the fall!
 When the air turns cooler and we can bust out our boots and scarves… I am in heaven and I want to do so much more outdoors with my kids!
 We partake in local events in and around Dallas all year long.
-But come Fall, I like to venture out of the DFW area to experience other towns and their events.
-It’s become a tradition in our family to explore nearby towns during the fall season and see what they have to offer that may be a little different than what we may see here in the Big D!
+But come fall, I like to venture out of the DFW area to experience other towns and their events.
+It’s become a tradition in our family to explore nearby towns during the fall season and see what they have to offer that may be a little different than what we may see here in the Big D.

 On our fall day trips, we typically have at least an hour on the road to our destination and I use that time to engage my kids in true conversation.
 Don’t get me wrong, we talk at home all the time.
-But there is something about being on the open road that opens my kids up more and they give us, their parents, a little more insight of what’s going on with them.
+But there is something about being on the open road that opens my kids up more and they give us, their parents, a little more insight into what’s going on with them.
 Those are the moments I live for as their mom.